-Mammillaria perezdelarosae is a beautiful, small cactus with stems densely covered with spines.
-It is solitary at first but will offset slowly to form a small cluster in time.
-The stems grow up to 3 inches (7.5 cm) tall and up to 2 inches (5 cm) in diameter.
-Areoles on the tips of the conical tubercles bear 30 to 60 white, about 0.1 inches (0.25 cm) long, radial spines and usually one hooked, dark-brown, up to 0.6 inches (1.5 cm) long central spine.
+Mammillaria perezdelarosae is a beautiful small cactus, solitary at first but will offset slowly to form a small cluster in time.
+Stems are densely covered with spines and grow up to 3 inches (7.5 cm) tall and up to 2 inches (5 cm) in diameter.
+Areoles on the conical tubercles' tips bear 30 to 60 white, about 0.1 inches (0.25 cm) long radial spines, and usually one hooked, dark-brown, up to 0.6 inches (1.5 cm) long central spine.
 Flowers are greenish-white, cream to light pink, and with a slightly darker mid stripe.
 They are up to 0.8 inches (2 cm) long, up to 1 inch (2.5 cm) in diameter, and appear in late winter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, the Mammillaria feature raised tubercles, from which spines emerge.
 When you water, the tubercles will expand to allow for increased water storage.
 The flowers appear from these tubercles' axils on the previous year's growth, which accounts for their interesting halo effect.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilizer during the growing season for the best results.